jvde-github/AIS-catcher/README.md

 - `Default model`: a simple coherent demodulation model that tries to make local estimates of the phase offset. idea is to find a balance between the reception quality of coherent models and robustness of non-coherent model.
 - `Base model (non-coherent)`: base model similar to rtl-ais with some modifications to PLL and filter [see https://jaspersnotebook.blogspot.com/2021/03/ais-vessel-tracking-designing.html].
 - `Standard model (non-coherent)`: as the base model with more aggressive PLL
-- `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator hence no FM demodulation takes place.
+- `FM discriminator model`: as  the 'standard' model but assumes input is output of a FM discriminator, hence no FM demodulation takes place.

 The default model is the most time and memory consuming but experiments suggest it to be the most effective.
 In my home station it improves message count by a factor 2 - 3.
 The reception quality of the `standard` model over the `base` model is more modest at the expense of roughly a 20% increase in computation time.
 Advice is to start with the default model, which should run fine on most modern hardware including a Raspberry 4B and then scale down to ```-m 0```or even ```m 1``` if needed.